andreasbm/router-slot/README.md

   // An event triggered when a new state is added to the history.
   PushState = "pushstate",

+  // An event triggered when the current state is replaced in the history.
+  ReplaceState = "replacestate",

   // An event triggered when a state in the history is popped from the history.
   PopState = "popstate",